spatialos/gdk-for-unity/docs/content/ecs/custom-replication-system.md

-**Warning:** The [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).
+**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../../README.md#recommended-use).

 -----

-## Writing a custom replication system
+## ECS: Custom replication systems

 ### What the SpatialOS GDK's replication system does